 Schedule an appointment with your eye doctor for a thorough evaluation of your vision and visual skills.
 Your doctor will determine which skills require strengthening, and can prescribe a program of vision therapy to help you gain confidence on the field— no matter what position you play.

-Is Binocular Vision Important for Sports? »
+Vision for Basketball »